 New Undergraduates - New Student Enrollment and Orientation Fee

-As a new undergraduate, you must return the Enrollment Confirmation Form and the $272 nonrefundable New Student Enrollment and Orientation Fee (NSEOF) to confirm your intention to enroll at the University of Washington.
+As a new undergraduate, you must accept your offer of admission and pay the nonrefundable New Student Enrollment and Orientation Fee (NSEOF) to confirm your intention to enroll at the University of Washington.

-Returning Undergraduates, New Graduates and New Professional Students - Enrollment Confirmation Deposit
+New Graduate and New Professional Students - Enrollment Confirmation Deposit

-Returning undergraduates, new graduate students, and new students in a professional program are required to confirm his or her intention to enroll by paying a nonrefundable deposit (not required of returning students admitted summer quarter).
+New graduate students and new students in a professional program are required to confirm his or her intention to enroll by paying a nonrefundable deposit (not required of returning students admitted summer quarter).
 The deposit is applied toward tuition and fees assessed for the quarter for which the student is determined to be admissible and subsequently enrolls.
 A student who pays the fee for a given quarter but does not register in that quarter is not entitled to a refund except by petition in the situation listed below.